Why Is My Facebook Ads Not Delivering? Expert Tips To Fix [2025]

 What Does Not Delivering Mean On Facebook Ads?

-However, when you increase the budget to $200, they no longer spend, even though you are paying money for them.
+However, when you increase the budget to $250 to scale faster, they no longer spend, though you are paying money for them, and your ads are still marked as “Active”.

 How To Check Facebook Ads Delivery Status?